 - Barriers to Housing: Households with high barriers to housing are assisted with housing focused services with the goal of assisting the household in securing permanent housing. - Housing Inspections: Housing Locators will perform the necessary Lead Paint and Habitability inspections for potential units.
-Housing Locators will confirm rental units meet current, local standards for Rent Reasonableness and Fair Market Rent (including utilities). - Housing Mediation: Households facing eviction may receive mediation services to determine if they can remain in current housing.
+Housing Locators will confirm rental units meet current, local standards for Rent Reasonableness and Fair Market Rent (including utilities).

-Households in need of Housing Location Services must meet the current HUD definition for "literally homeless" prior to be considered for services.
+Households in need of Housing Location Services must meet the current HUD definition for "literally homeless" prior to be considered for services and be currently on the PWA RRH BNL.
 Housing Location Services are designed to work with households that, after completion of the intake paperwork, demonstrate high barriers to securing or maintaining permanent housing.

-Requests for Housing Location Services will be based on the Housing Barrier Assessment completed by the Housing Focused Case Manager.
-The Housing-Focused Case Manager will make a referral to CES for these services based upon a demonstrated need.
+Requests for Housing Location Services will be based on the Housing Barrier Assessment completed by the Housing Focused Case Manager at time of RRH application completion.